Alok276/metacraft/README.md

 # Simple Contract in solidity
-A simple contract in remix comiler for solidity
+A simple contract  using remix comiler in solidity

 ## Description